-The Committee took evidence at its meetings on 22 January, 19 February, 26 February and 5 March, and will then publish a report on its findings in May.
+The Committee took evidence at its meetings on 22 January, 19 February, 26 February and 5 March.
+The Committee published its report on 3 June 2013.

 The Committee has issued a call for written views which ran from 7 January 2013 to 7 February 2013.

 The Committee conducted an oral evidence session on 22 January with representatives from the following organisations: